 Martin Atanasov was among the most important figures for Monza.
 The outside hitter played a strong match as a starter and finished with 15 points, including 1 block, showing 50% attack efficiency and solid reception.
-He was second in scoring for the team and key in the first two sets, which set the tempo of the match.
+He was second in scoring for the team and crucial in the first two sets, which set the pace of the match.

-Jasmin Velichkov appeared in the first two parts and managed to record a scoring block, contributing in critical rallies and demonstrating stability at the net.
+Zhasmin Velichkov appeared in the first two sets and managed to register a scoring block, contributing in critical rallies and demonstrating stability at the net.

-Top scorer in the match – Aleksandar Nikolov
+Top scorer of the match - Aleksandar Nikolov

-Despite the loss, Aleksandar Nikolov became the most prolific scorer of the match.
-The Bulgarian national delivered another impressive performance for Lube, finishing with 26 points – 5 aces, 3 blocks, and 42% attack efficiency, complemented by 70% positive reception.
-Despite his dominance, the visitors never found stability to turn the tide of the match.
+Despite the loss, Aleksandar Nikolov was the most active scorer of the match.
+The Bulgarian national delivered another impressive performance for Lube and finished with 26 points - 5 aces, 3 blocks, and 42% attack efficiency, complemented by 70% positive reception.
+Despite his dominance, the visitors failed to find consistency to turn the tide of the match.

 Result